josh-works/josh-works.github.io/_posts/2022-07-13-2022-a-huge-string-of-failures.md

 I'd hoped to get tons of great stuff out of it, I saw ways I could be successful, but at this point Kristi had gone far into verbal abuse, and was extremely avoidant of all topics that made her uncomfortable.
 This was one of them.
 I've tried to talk through this with like two different counselors and friends, but it's big, complicated, and if she wants to block the conversation from happening, she's able to do so.

 Where I'd hoped for partnership, I've found betrayal.
 It sucks.
 This project is the first and largest loss.
 We've also now spent (or wasted) over $10k on therapy, weeks of PTO, and the opportunity cost of our relationship difficulties is _staggering_.

+I cannot recall Kristi issuing a sincere apology in the last two years for anything she's said or done to me.
+This relationship is _extremely over_ under those terms.
+She's now been stating that "for religious reasons" she'd refuse to sign divorce papers, though her religion (which has very little overlap with my beliefs about the life of Jesus Christ, and how the things he said and did should affect the ethical stance of those who claim to follow him) never precluded her from tearing me to pieces with anger, and her religion never was enough to generate an apology or desire to change her behaviors.

+## I withdrew from, and abandoned, many friendships and relationships

+There's this phenomena where someone with an insufficiently developed sense of self, coupled with unhealthy coping mechanisms, when faced with a sufficiently hostile presence from loved ones, internalizes their abandonment of him/her into "self-abandonment".

+That leads to depression, withdrawal, shame, a visceral sense of being wrong, broken, unfit, unlovable.
+I've felt this deeply for a long time.
+I saw a friend for the first time in a while, and I mentioned casually (as I will casually mention to anyone who asks) that I'd been severely depressed for a while, and he was _shocked_.
+He said "You?
+You don't seem prone to depression _at all_, and the Josh I remember was vibrant, full of life, relationally-oriented, and eager to engage with the world."

+This was a kindness to me, as that version of myself seems so long gone I barely remember it ever having happened.
+I recognize intellectually that it was the case, but I cannot get there emotionally.
+I hope to rebuild my sense of self someday, but it'll take a while.

+In the midst of all this difficulty, especially because of the sense of shame that Kristi injected in the situation, I'd not tell others what was going on.
+After all, if someone says "how's it going", and the moment I say anything true, I break down in tears, and I don't like burdening others with my emotions (because Kristi has verbally devastated me repeatedly for 'burdening her with my emotions'), I found it easier to simply let phone calls go unanswered, emails to go unresponded to, texts go unresponded to.

+Many of you that might read these words have received these non-responses.

+# My new normal for consensual relationships with others

+I mention "consensual relationships", because all voluntary relationships are consensual.
+For years Kristi treated me in ways that I would never permit an employer or a friend to treat me, but because I had committed _my entire life_ to her and our marriage, I tolerated mistreatment, expecting that if I was patient enough and waited long enough, something would change.
+She'd shake off her depression, a trusted friend might tell her to snap out of it, or something would happen that would cause our relationship to trend in a better direction.

+## red flags I will be watching for going forward

+Despite how difficult it is for me to imagine ever being in a healthy and supportive relationship, I know that's the abandoment-depression-malaise speaking.
+I tend to return to a reasonably optimistic emotional set-point when I get a respite from mistreatment, and I am eager to spend my life energy pursuing joy and meaning.
+I hope to do it some day with someone by my side, as a friend and fully trusted partner.
+I may never get married again, as I've now seen the tremendous downsides of getting involved with someone who might turn on you.

+So, here's the red flags I'll watch for going forward:

+- your partner or friend expresses an explicit, stated refusal to change how they relate to you, or to even negotiate on what changes might be appropriate
+- after a relationship rupture, there is not relationship repair, where the outcome is you feeling an embodied sense of peace and a belief that they genuinely regret harming you
+- expressing what went wrong in a way that leaves the door open for them understanding and apologizing for the impact they had on you doesn't lead to an apology, but leads to defensiveness.
+- they don't want your feedback, and believe it's appropriate to reject it, because they don't give you feedback.
+That's a near guarantee that they're letting resentment grow, wittingly or unwittingly.
+- they cannot verbalize or recognize the affect that their internal emotional state might have on the world around them
+- They refuse to engage in any resources you might share about building towards a healthier relationship, but instead insist on doing whatever feels right to them
+- someone has biting and/or a harsh sense of humor

+Life is short.
+Spend it alone, or with someone who adds to your life.
+Be very careful with who you give yourself to.